caiyuqing/Open-DPSM/tmp/readme.md

 # Open Dynamic Pupil Size Modeling (Open-DPSM) Toolbox
+**Please read this page carefully for the instruction of each step before using the toolbox.**

+If you encounter any issue, feel free to contact me: y.cai2[at]uu.nl.

 Please cite:

 - Cai, Y., Strauch, C., Van der Stigchel, S., & Naber, M. (2023).
 Open-DPSM: An open-source toolkit for modeling pupil size changes to dynamic visual inputs.
 Behavior Research Methods. https://doi.org/10.3758/s13428-023-02292-1

 - Yuqing Cai, Stefan Van der Stigchel, Julia Ganama, et al. Uncovering covert attention in complex environments with pupillometry.
 Authorea.
 November 08, 2024.

+**Summary for features of v3**

 Same as v1 and v2: